Bringing Life Saving Care to Your Home

 During the tornado outbreak on May 15, 2013, all area first responder organizations were called to aid in rescue and recovery efforts and Texas EMS answered the call after an EF-4 tornado touched down here in Granbury.
 We were honored to receive the Seal of the State of Texas from Governor Rick Perry, a certified Texas State Flag from the Senate of the State of Texas that was flown over the capital of Texas, and a Distinguished Service Award from the Texas Division of Emergency Management in recognition of our participation and service in the aftermath of said tornado.

-Texas EMS has an annual call volume of about 5,300 responses per year.
-We follow the Studer Principles and have a set of key values we uphold in our day to day operations in bringing the best possible care to you.
+Texas EMS has an annual call volume of about 8,500 responses per year.
+We follow a set of key values we uphold in our day to day operations in bringing the best possible care to you.

 Texas E.M.S. was created by the paramedics who worked here before it, and was created with a passion to serve our community better than any service has done before.
 We have accomplished this goal and now work to ensure that we provide our services with our communities in mind.
 We are proud to serve our community, before, now, and in the years to come.